 To the uninitiated, electric bike touring in France might sound like heaven (eating up hills with a full touring load) or hell (extra weight, you need to be near electricity and the likelihood of a disabling bike failure leaving you stranded in unfamiliar territory).

 While Holland is without doubt the leading electric bike country in Europe (with the Germans not that far behind), electric bikes are increasingly catching on in France.
-They have been promoted at an official level by the Parisian government and leading French makes include Matra and Gitane.
+They have been promoted at an official level by the Parisian government and leading French makes include Moustache and Gitane.

 On a personal level, I've never encountered any problem with being on an electric bike – I've been on French trains and the Eurostar, as well as ferries in much the same way I would with a normal bike.
 Be aware though, if flying to France (or anywhere else for that matter), you're unlikely to be allowed onto a plane with a large lithium-ion battery, whether it's in the hold or hand luggage, as carriage of the very reactive lithium is strictly regulated by the airline industry.

 It is possible to hire batteries once in France tough, if you are able to bring your bike without the battery.
 You can use Freewheeling France's bespoke bike hire service to find a suitable hire outlet.